mrocklin/blog/_posts/work/2015-10-27-Distributed-ad-hoc.md

 However we often don't want to move data.

 By default the result of the computation (`2`) stays on the remote computer where the computation occurred.
-Data transfer often becomes the bottleneck; we avoid calling `.result()` whenever possible.
+Data transfer often becomes the bottleneck so we avoid calling `.result()` whenever possible.

 We avoid data transfer by allowing `submit` calls to directly accept futures as
 arguments: